Dog Supplies Dog Treats Dog Training Tips Dog Behavior Puppy Training

 The feeding guidelines on the back of commercial dog food bags is just that: a guideline.
 You will need to adjust your dog's intake to achieve or maintain a healthy weight.
 A healthy weight means you should be able to feel your dog's ribs easily with just slight pressure.
 Your dog should have a definite "waist" and a "tucked tummy".
 If your dog is shaped like a solid little cylinder (or worse, a saggy cylinder!), then perhaps it's time to adjust his feeding.

 If your dog needs a little extra help, "light" dog food formulas are available.
 These types of food have fewer calories but allows your dog to still consume the same (or similar) volume of food.
+Another option is to feed him his regular food, just less of it - and to keep him feeling like he ate a full meal, make up the volume with chopped veggies (carrots or green beans are great).

 • Dental problems.
 Yes, dogs need to keep their teeth clean, too!
 Many, if not most, dogs have some build-up of plaque and tartar.
 Oral disease, if untreated, can become serious and cause more health problems - particularly if the bacteria enters the bloodstream.